 It's just as illegal to discriminate against black people as it is to discriminate against people who are from Israel or Israeli companies.

-And so we have to distinguish between the First Amendment, which protects Their right to advocate a boycott, but it doesn't protect their right to practice a boycott.
+And so we have to distinguish between the First Amendment, which protects their right to advocate a boycott, but it doesn't protect their right to practice a boycott.

-But let me ask you though.
+But let me ask you, though.

 Well, first of all, historically, this is Israel is the Jewish homeland.

-Then we have 67, 73, and you know, then we I when I went there in the last conflict with the tunnels and there's a town uh where you can look out, it's called Soro Sorote and they wrote.
+And, you know, then when I went there in the last conflict with the tunnels, and there's a town where you can look out, it's called Sarot and there too.

 Yeah.